-Amounts deposited in a Related Drinking Water Bond Proceeds Fund shall be applied by the Board to (i) fund DWSRF Bond Funded Project Obligations, (ii) to refund bonds issued to fund DWSRF Bond Funded Project Obligations, (iii) pay Debt Service on that portion of a Series of Bonds issued to fund DWSRF Bond Funded Project Obligations, (iv) pay Bond Expenses of Bonds issued to fund DWSRF Bond Funded Project Obligations, (v) satisfy the Related Rebate Requirement (as provided in the Related Tax Certificate) with respect to a Series of Bonds, and (vi) such other purpose as provided for a Series of Bonds, each as may be provided in the Related Series Indenture.
-Upon receipt of a Board Officer Certificate that no further amounts are to be expended from a Drinking Water Bond Proceeds Fund, the Trustee shall transfer amounts remaining on deposit therein to the Drinking Water Debt Service Fund.
-Investment earnings on amounts in each Drinking Water Bond Proceeds Fund shall be transferred when received to the Drinking Water Debt Service Fund.
+Amounts deposited into a Drinking Water Bond Proceeds Fund which are Pledged Revenues described in (i) and (ii) of the definition thereof shall be applied to pay or reimburse the Board and IBank for any Bond Expenses reasonably incurred in connection with an Event of Default in such manner as directed by the Board, and thereafter all amounts on deposit in a Drinking Water Bond Proceeds Fund shall be applied in such order of priority as determined by the Board to (i) fund DWSRF Project Obligations, (ii) to refund bonds issued to fund DWSRF Project Obligations, (iii) pay Debt Service on that portion of a Series of Bonds issued to fund DWSRF Project Obligations, provided that the State Match Portion may not be paid from principal repayments received on Pledged Project Obligations, provided that the State Match Portion may not be paid from principal repayments received on Pledged Project Obligations, (iv) pay Bond Expenses of Bonds issued to fund DWSRF Project Obligations, (v) subject to Section 8.08 hereof, pay Debt Service on that portion of a Series of Bonds issued to fund CWSRF Project Obligations, (vi) pay any amounts due from the Board in accordance with Section 6.09(b) hereof or other amounts that may be paid from the Drinking Water Restricted Assets Fund pursuant to Section 6.04(d), (vii) reimburse a Clean Water Bond Proceeds Fund or the Clean Water Restricted Assets Fund in accordance with Section 8.07(a) hereof, (viii) satisfy the Related Rebate Requirement (as provided in the Related Tax Certificate) with respect to the Related Series of Bonds, and (vi) such other purpose as provided for a Series of Bonds, each as may be provided in the Related Series Indenture.
+Subject to the payment of any amounts necessary to satisfy the Related Rebate Requirement (as provided in the Related Tax Certificate) and, upon the filing of a Board Officer Certificate with the Trustee and IBank which demonstrates that the Coverage Test is satisfied in each Bond Year the Bonds are scheduled to be Outstanding, amounts deposited into a Drinking Water Bond Proceeds Fund which are Pledged Revenues may be released from the lien of this Master Trust Indenture and the Master Payment and Pledge Agreement and transferred to the DWSRF free and clear of such liens and applied by the Board for any lawful purpose, upon receipt of a Board Officer Certificate that no further amounts are to be expended from a Drinking Water Bond Proceeds Fund, the Trustee shall transfer amounts remaining on deposit therein to the Related Drinking Water Debt Service Fund.
+Investment earnings on amounts in the Drinking Water Bond Proceeds Fund shall be transferred when received to either the Drinking Water Debt Service Fund or as directed by the Board.

 Costs of Issuance Funds.
-There shall be deposited into a Related Clean Water Costs of Issuance Fund and a Related Drinking Water Costs of Issuance Fund the proceeds of a Series and any other amounts deposited therein by the Board as may be provided in the Related Series Indenture.
+There shall be deposited into a Costs of Issuance Fund the proceeds of the Related Series and any other amounts deposited therein by the Board as may be provided in the Related Series Indenture.